mquaglia95/member-query-bot/README.md

 **Cloud-Based Vector Databases:** Instead of FAISS, I could have used managed vector databases like Pinecone ($70/month), Qdrant Cloud ($25/month), or Weaviate for production-grade semantic search.
 These services offer built-in features like real-time indexing, metadata filtering, and high availability, eliminating infrastructure management overhead.
 The trade-off is recurring costs and external dependency, whereas FAISS runs entirely locally and free.

-**Commercial LLM APIs:** Using OpenAI's GPT-4 API (~$0.01-0.03 per query) or Anthropic's Claude API (~$0.015 per query) instead of local Ollama would provide advanced and cutting-edge language understanding with further improved responses.
+**Commercial LLM APIs:** Using OpenAI's GPT-4 API or Anthropic's Claude API instead of local Ollama would provide advanced and cutting-edge language understanding with further improved responses.
 These models excel at context synthesis and require minimal prompt engineering compared to smaller open-source alternatives.
 However, this introduces per-request costs, requires internet connectivity, and sends user data to external servers, whereas Ollama (Llama 3.2) runs completely free and offline.

 **Fine-Tuned Custom Models:** I considered training a small language model like GPT-2, DistilBERT, or T5-small specifically on the member messages dataset using Hugging Face Transformers to create a domain-specialized Q&A system.
 This would optimize performance for the specific vocabulary, patterns, and request types present in the data.
 However, with only 100 messages, there's insufficient training data for meaningful fine-tuning, and the development effort would significantly outweigh benefits compared to leveraging pre-trained models.